Rise of Incarnates: Comics

 The game's official website released an online graphic novel that features some of the game's events.
 In collaboration with Marvel Comics, Bandai Namco adapted the web comic into a 17-issue comic book.

 The new comic series made its debut on July 23, 2014, at San Diego Comic-Con, with the first two issues in a combined volume.
 Marvel Custom Solutions vice president Jonathan Rheingold said "Bandai Namco Games and Marvel working together was a no-brainer.
 Both companies hold to the highest standards of quality storytelling, artistic talent recruitment and character creation, so it was a natural connection for Marvel to offer its expertise to the legendary video game developer in packaging and distributing the comic book adaptation of Rise of Incarnates."

 The newly released volume was also available at approximately 2,500 comic speciality shops supporting Marvel Comics for free from July 24, 2014.
 Additionally, the comics were accessible for free digitally through the Marvel Unlimited Comics App on iOS and Android devices.

 Reception

 It has a score of 68% on Metacritic.
 IGN awarded it a score of 8.0 out of 10, saying "Rise of Incarnates' great fighting action depends heavily on teamwork - when you bring a friend, it shines."
+GamesTM said the combat was well structured.